The Fifth Taste

 Some of these taste receptors can also bind with nucleotides, such as inosine monophosphate (IMP) and guanosine monophosphate (GMP), which creates a synergistic effect that’s a bit like adding 1+1 and getting 10.

 As for why we crave umami, biology is part of it, but it may also be psychological.
 Breast milk and its analogs are extremely rich sources of amino acids, so for most of us, our first taste memories are literally loaded with umami.
+Just thinking about these foods can induce salivation.

 How to make umami in food

-Although coaxing umami out of food is a hallmark of Japanese cuisine, you could make the argument that it’s the cornerstone of cuisine from any part of the world.
-Although it wasn’t codified until relatively recently, chefs have always been striving to increase the level of umami in their foods.
-With that in mind, here are three ways you can increase the umami taste in foods that you prepare:
+Although coaxing umami out of food is a hallmark of Japanese cuisine, you could make the argument that it's the cornerstone of cuisine from any part of the world.
+Although it wasn't codified until relatively recently, chefs have always been striving to increase the level of umami in their foods.
+With that in mind, here are three ways you can increase the umami taste and depth of flavor in foods that you prepare:

 - Cooking – The act of heating food to cook it, results in the degradation of protein into their constituent amino acids.
 This alone can increase the taste of umami in food, but as the temperature rises, you get a form of non-enzymatic browning called the Maillard reaction.
 Whether it’s the browned crust on bread or sautéed onions, the Maillard reaction is a chemical reaction between amino acids and reducing sugars that creates new flavor compounds as well as umami.